ywng/botbot/README.md

 ### 1. Portfolio Vis
 #### Portfolio Breakdown and Grouping (updates/min)
+Currently, it is loading my portfolio.
+It will take 1 miniute to initialise if it is the first time you visit this page.
 ![alt text](./screenshots/portVis.png)
 #### Real-time Portfolio Value Monitoring (updates/min)
+Currently, it is loading my portfolio.
+It will take 1 miniute to initialise if it is the first time you visit this page.
 ![alt text](./screenshots/portValueLineChart.png)
 <img src="./screenshots/portValueDonutChartByIndustry.png" width="480">